-For detailed instructions on re-processing of nondisposable instruments, please consult instructions as provided by the manufacturer of the device.
+For detailed instructions on reprocessing non-disposable instruments, please consult the instructions provided by the manufacturer of the device.

-• Back-up components

-Multiple abutment lengths should be available for different soft tissue thicknesses.
-Consider if there is a need for surgical back-up components for other techniques.

-• Implant components

-Keep the implant in the blister pack until it is verified that the bone quality and depth are appropriate to support the implant.
-The blister pack acts as the sterile barrier; the ampoule is only a container for the sterile product.
+- Back-up components Multiple abutment lengths should be available for different soft tissue thicknesses.
+Consider if there is a need for surgical back-up components for other techniques. - Implant components Keep the implant in the blister pack until it is verified that the bone quality and depth are appropriate to support the implant.
+The blister pack acts as the sterile barrier; the ampoule is only a container for the sterile product. - Single-use/disposable components The implant components (implant with pre-mounted abutment) and the MONO Surgery Kit are for single use only.
+Due to contamination and efficacy risks, do not resterilize or reuse these single-use products.

-• Single-use/disposable components

-The implant components (implant with pre-mounted abutment) and the MONO Surgery Kit are for single use only.
-Due to contamination and effectivity risks, do not re-sterilize or reuse these single use items.